 He received the degree of Juris Doctor, magna cum laude, from the Catholic University of America Columbus School of Law.
 He received a Master of Arts degree in Political Management from the Graduate School of Political Management of the George Washington University.
 He received a Bachelor of Arts degree in Political Science from the George Washington University.
 While in law school he served on the Law Review, and his Comment, The Scarlet “L” – Have Recent Developments in Lobbying Regulation Gone Too Far? was published in Volume 60:2 of the Catholic University Law Review.
 He was selected to join the 2013 Political Leaders Program class at the Sorensen Institute for Political Leadership at the University of Virginia.

 He has been active in local Virginia politics since 2007, when he joined the Fairfax County Republican Committee.
-He was a delegate to the 2008 and 2009 Republican Party of Virginia Conventions and served as precinct captain in Monument Precinct from 2009 to 2011.
+He was a delegate to the 2008, 2009 and 2013 Republican Party of Virginia Conventions and served as precinct captain in Monument Precinct from 2009 to 2011.
 He was Communications Director for the Fairfax County Republican Committee in 2010.
-He currently serves as the Fairfax County Republican Committee’s General Counsel, as well as on the Executive Committee.
+He served as the Fairfax County Republican Committee’s General Counsel from 2012-2013, which included representing the Party in proceedings in Fairfax Circuit Court and running the Party’s Election Day Operations legal team.
+As a member of the Electoral Board, he is an ex officio member of the FCRC Executive Committee.
+In 2011 he ran for Virginia House of Delegates as the Republican nominee for the 37th District, encompassing the City of Fairfax and portions of Fairfax County.